beloglazov/vim-textobj-quotes/README.md

 This plugin requires
 [vim-textobj-user](https://github.com/kana/vim-textobj-user) to be installed.
-If you are using Vundle, just add the following lines to your .vimrc:
+If you are using Vundle, just add the following lines to your `.vimrc`:

 ```
 Bundle 'kana/vim-textobj-user'